 Inclusionary Development Policy (IDP) – directs housing developers to set aside a certain percentage of their new units as affordable.
 In some cases, instead of building the units on site, the developer has the option to build the units off-site or pay into a fund for affordable housing.

 We are asking the Mayor and his top advisors to make several changes to the IDP that will aid the struggling Boston residents and their needs.
-Some of the changes include, increasing the percentage of units set-aside as affordable per development to 25%, requesting that the units include a range of affordability levels, and to increase the buy-out fee, for developers opting into this option, to reflect the true cost of developing an affordable unit.
+Some of the changes include, increasing the percentage of units set-aside as affordable per development, requesting that the units include a range of affordability levels, and to increase the buy-out fee, for developers opting into this option, to reflect the true cost of developing an affordable unit.

 Unfortunately, even with the current IDP, little money has come back to some of the most impacted neighborhoods and we are requesting that a meaningful portion of the funds generated by the IDP be earmarked for the neighborhoods where the development is occurring which will allow more affordable housing to be built in these neighborhoods.